 Theses 1, 2 and 3

 Let's consider cognitive and confirmation bias, argumentative theory, tribal instinct and the warrior ethos from the evolutionary perspective.
 Cognitive bias may have been esablished over mammalian evolution and becoming prominent in Australopithecus 4 million years ago.
-Homo habilis may have evolved one step further in using the confirmation bias and starting to function as a tribe.
+Homo habilis may have evolved one step further in then using confirmation bias and starting to function as a tribe.
 Homo erectus upon leaving Africa 2 million years ago and settling all of Eurasia may have done so with the tribe and band as the basic unit of survival.
 70,000 years ago, perhaps with a newly developed warrior ethos on top of the tribal instinct, Homo sapiens left Africa and conquered the world.